 There are more unique expressions of prayer on a Rosh HaShanah morning than we could possibly have imagined a generation ago, with thought and intention given to how to best meet the complicated needs of modern individuals.
 Communities offer a variety of services, ranging from traditional choral arrangements to new age musical creativity.
 Congregations are trying new venues, new structures.
 The Reform Movement has updated the prayerbook to better offer a diversity of voices.
 For those who were put off by services in the past, it might be time to make your way back and experience the changes made with you in mind.

 Moreover, the work of finding spiritual renewal is not something contained only in a synagogue.
-Most Reform communities offer, at most, a two-hour Rosh HaShanah service.
-That leaves the entire rest of the day for customized spiritual growth.
+Most Reform communities offer Rosh HaShanah services that last, at most, two hours.
+That leaves the rest of the day for customized spiritual growth.
 Each of us might encounter this differently: some journal, some meditate, some go for long walks.

-We might think of the words and melodies of our communal prayer as an on-ramp to the words that we keep sequestered in our hearts, which need to be coaxed out with other like-minded individuals working on their own growth.
+We might think of the words and melodies of our communal prayer as an on-ramp to the words that we keep sequestered in our hearts, coaxing them out with other like-minded individuals working on their own growth.
 The words of the prayer book are not where prayer ends, but the key that opens the door to our own sense of God and understanding of self.
 Prayer isn't something we can check off on our to-do lists.
 When we put on streaming services in the background of our workday, we are making it nearly impossible for the centuries of shared wisdom of Judaism to add any value to our already busy lives.

 There are many reasons to engage with the rituals of the High Holidays.
 It is a time for spiritual contemplation, to step back and breathe in the tumult of life.
 It is a time to make memories with our loved ones and deepen our interpersonal ties.
 It is a time when we embrace the depth of our tradition and see how the world of the ancient can speak to the needs of the modern.
 These days can feel fraught when we attend synagogue to fulfill someone else's needs.
 This year, think deeply about what YOU need.
 Take the days to serve yourself well, whatever that might look like.